- Prayer and Worship

 For more information about scouting in your local area, please contact your diocese, parish, and/or organization listed above.

-dialogue has been to gather information and to further mutual
+dialogue was to gather information and to further mutual

 understanding, with a goal of providing considerations and guidance to